stummjr/impress-code-highlighter/README.md

  1. Start libreoffice in server mode
  2. Add `highlight.py` as a macro

-In order to highlight the source code that you want to show in your impress presentation, you have to create a custom style named `code` and apply it to all the text boxes you want to highlight.
+In order to highlight the source code that you want to show in your impress presentation, you have to create a custom style named `code-<language name>` and apply it to all the text boxes you want to highlight.
 Then, you should run `highlight.py` either in a OS shell or as a macro.
+For example, to highlight some Python code, you have to apply a style named `code-python` to the code block and then run the macro.

 ## Disclaimer